 Another vivid memory from that time was one early and sunny morning when Gun and I were out early in the morning looking for wildflowers for Mother’s birthday, June 7, we saw oodles of backsippor — hillside anemones — on a sunny green slope.
 We might well have been looking for muguets (lilies of the valley) since they were Mother’s favorite flowers.
 I can still see the deep purple flowers spotting the hillside.
 I love those timid little deep purple flowers and I have managed to plant some in the front patch here in Genas.
 They pop up every spring with their downy little heads and when they open up, their heads are always bent over, as if they were timid.
 In Brand up at the Lünersee, after the Seilbahn or the Bösertritt up to the lake, we always saw them after they had bloomed and the tips had become delicate looking tufts of downy threads.
 They are almost as beautiful as the flowers.
 I remember that our German friend Fritz loved those seedy after-blooms.

-The lake where we went swimming was a fair distance away.
+The lake where we went swimming was a fair distance away from the manor house .
 We had to walk through the pine forest that was part sun part shade and that smelled of summer warm pine needles.
 Under the carpet of needles there was the sandy soil.
-I was sitting on a tree root digging my toes into the warm soil and Gun and I were wondering where the pungent smell was coming from.
-It seemed to us it must be worms in the soil that I was digging up with my toes, and we were trying to find out.
-The sun came slanting down through the pine trees and there was a warm and timeless odor of resin and sun-warm pine needles.
+I was sitting on a tree root digging my toes into the warm soil wondering where the pungent smell was coming from.
+Gun came up to me, so I must have run ahead.
+It seemed that it must be worms in the soil that I was digging up with my toes, and I was trying to find out.
+The sun was slanting down through the pine trees and there was a warm and timeless odor of resin and sun-flecked pine needles.
 Slowly moving heat waves in the half-shade under the giant trees.
 We were on our way down to the lake and waiting for the others to catch up.

 I came out of the water, lips shivering with cold from the lake water.
 Mother was on the beach holding out my bathrobe, kneeling in the sand.
 I ran towards her laughing throwing myself into her arms and being wrapped up snugly in the yellow robe, being rubbed warm by Mother.
 She was smiling happy and for one long moment the war was forgotten.